U.S. security expert says surveillance cameras can be hacked

 Heffner's presentation is one of more than 100 talks at the annual gathering, which is expected to attract some 6,500 security professionals who will learn about the growing threat that hackers pose to businesses, consumers and national security.

-Other talks will explore threats to Microsoft (MSFT.O) Windows and Apple (AAPL.O) systems, mobile phone networks, medical devices and systems that control industrial plants.
+Other talks will explore threats to Microsoft Windows and Apple systems, mobile phone networks, medical devices and systems that control industrial plants.

 All research presented at the conference is vetted by a review board of 22 security experts.